tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 Homogeneous projects may feel more comfortable.
 The fear of *the other* and the desire for comfort is the underlying motivations in these statements.

-Programming is a craft and the qualtiy of the outcome of our work is improved by working together from different perspectives.
+Programming is a craft and the quality of the outcome of our work is improved by working together from different perspectives.
 C++, the projects built in it, and the programmers who use it have value.
 Rust brings new ideas and new perspectives and building a bridge within our projects can lead to code-bases that are better than they were as homogeneous projects.